Strongpreneur#Business Growth Strategies

 There are so many procedures, such as:

-The various transactions must be recorded in source documents in order for the procedure to be executed.
+The various transactions must be recorded in source documents for the procedure to be executed.

 Source documents are business forms for noting transactions that commence the process of the accounting cycle.
 They provide evidence that an economic event has occurred.
 They are also referred to as original transaction documents or initiating documents.